coodoo/xstate-examples/README.md

 ## Here are four examples showing different usages of xstate.

 Each one was built upon the previous one, hence it's recommended to start with `crud-v1-services` and move forward from there.
-All examples also available on codesandbox, feel free to play and fork those example, and report any issues you found here, PRs welcomed too.
+All examples also available on codesandbox, feel free to play and fork those examples, and report any issues you found here, PRs welcome too.

-All these examples are built with [StatesKit](https://stateskit.com) - a visual statechart editor where you can drag and drop to creat states, events and stuff, no need to code at all, don't forget to try it out 😎
+All these examples are built with [StatesKit](https://stateskit.com) - a visual statechart editor where you can drag and drop to creat states, events and stuff, no need to code at all, the goal is to help dumping the ideas from your brain to states real quick, don't forget to give it shot! 😎

+Also [here's a detailed write up](https://gist.github.com/coodoo/0a7658a6c6580cb11101a9c22904d425) on statecharts introducing it's core benefits.

 ## Core features of each example